JashwanthSPoojary/React_Query-Learning-1/README.md

-Learning react query throght a mini project
+Learning react query through a mini project
 // comments are made to understand the code